 - Identify areas that need attention or improvement

-- Clarify which factors influence customer behavior
+- Clarify which factors influence customer behaviour

 - Help you understand which products to place where.